pilillo/royce/README.md

 # Royce

-Example setup for a K8s cluster (EKS) with ArgoCD as GitOps controller.
+Example setup for a K8s cluster (EKS) with ArgoCD as a GitOps controller.
 Royce can be used to quickly get started with a Kappa architecture on K8s.

+## Disclaimer
+This is a PoC and not production ready.
+Much of the application yaml is refined iteratively and may be polished at some point.

 ## Setup

-Setup K8s with argo and a root-app.
+Setup does start a K8s/EKS cluster using terragrunt and terraform, as well as ArgoCD and a root-app (see [app of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/)).
 ```
 terragrunt run-all apply
 ```

+From then on, ArgoCD takes care of syncing the app folder with standard k8s yaml files.

 ## Usage